Azure/Avere/src/terraform/examples/network-rendering/README.md

 ### Pre-requisites:
 * Ensure your on-premises switch support [QinQ VLAN Tagging](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-erdirect-about#vlan-tagging) or [Dot1Q VLAN Tagging](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-erdirect-about#vlan-tagging)
 * For installations larger than 10Gbps, work with the Microsoft Rendering and ExpressRoute teams to ensure the established architecture will provide the best performance.
+* For LOA preparation for ExpressRoute Direct, if you are not familiar with Windows or Powershell, use the cloudshell instructions described in the [github documentation enhancement](https://github.com/MicrosoftDocs/azure-docs/issues/67305) to send the [LOA to your service provider](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-howto-erdirect).

 ### For TCO considerations, the here is the cost break down of ExpressRoute
 * consider [ExpressRoute Direct](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-erdirect-about), as this may save you the cost of ExpressRoute + connectivity partner.
 [ExpressRoute Direct](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-erdirect-about) is based on the concept of physical port pairs.
 ER Direct is available with port pairs at 10Gbps or 100Gbps.
 Over the ExpressRoute port pair is [possible to configure multiple ExpressRoute circuits at different bandwidths](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-erdirect-about).
 One of key features that ExpressRoute Direct provides is the Massive Data Ingestion through dedicated port pair with the Microsoft Enterprise Edge (MSEE) routers.